adriensieg/agentic-maintenance-auth0-hackaton/README.md

 ```
 ## Auth0 Flows Implemented

-# Auth0 Flows Implemented

-This document summarizes the authentication and authorization flows currently implemented in the application, including where each flow is defined and its purpose.

----

-## Overview

 | Flow | Location | Purpose |
 |------|----------|---------|
 | **JWT / JWKS verification** | `auth/middleware.py` | Verifies every API request using signed JWTs and JWKS validation |